-Report on the Bureau of Internal Revenue Requirement (BIR)
+Report on Bureau of Internal Revenue Requirements

 Our audits were conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The supplementary information in Note 29 to the financial statements is presented for purposes of filing with the BIR and is not a required part of the basic financial statements.
+The supplementary information in Note 28 to the financial statements is presented for purposes of filing with the Bureau of Internal Revenue and is not a required part of the basic financial statements.
 Such supplementary information is the responsibility of management and has been subjected to the auditing procedures applied in our audits of the basic financial statements.
 In our opinion, the supplementary information is fairly stated in all material respects in relation to the basic financial statements taken as a whole.